-The key to inspecting R objects from compiled code is the function PrintValue(SEXP s) which uses the normal R printing mechanisms to print the R object pointed to by s, or the safer version R_PV(SEXP s) which will only print 'objects'.
+The key to inspecting R objects from compiled code is the function Rf_PrintValue(SEXP s) which uses the normal R printing mechanisms to print the R object pointed to by s, or R_PV(SEXP s) which will only print 'objects'.

-One way to make use of PrintValue is to insert suitable calls into the code to be debugged.
+One way to make use of Rf_PrintValue is to insert suitable calls into the code to be debugged.
 Another way is to call R_PV from the symbolic debugger.
-(PrintValue is hidden as Rf_PrintValue.)
-For example, from gdb we can use using the object ab from the convolution example, if we have placed a suitable breakpoint in the convolution C code.
+For example, from gdb we can use (gdb) p R_PV(ab)

+using the object ab from the convolution example, if we have placed a suitable breakpoint in the convolution C code.